jadalaramani/Ansible_k8s_gha/README.md

 * Kubernetes manifest updated with the new image tag.
 * Ansible applies the manifest to EKS.
 * GitHub Actions job completes successfully.

----

----

-This single document can be copied directly into your repository as `README.md` and serves as full project documentation.

-Do you want me to also include a **sample secrets setup screenshot/table** (how to base64 encode kubeconfig) in this README?